OfficeDev/office-js-docs-pr/docs/quickstarts/powerpoint-quickstart.md

     > [!NOTE]
     > Office Web Add-ins should use HTTPS, not HTTP, even when you are developing.
 If you are prompted to install a certificate after you run one of the following commands, accept the prompt to install the certificate that the Yeoman generator provides.

-    - To test your add-in in PowerPoint, run the following command to start the local web server, launch Word, and sideload the add-in:
+    - To test your add-in in PowerPoint, run the following command to start the local web server, launch PowerPoint, and sideload the add-in:

         ```
         npm start